fsislaben/stats_crash_course/pages/pairedttest.md

 The data for this analysis should be numeric.
 Then conduct the analysis by specifying which column corresponds to which group.

-Here is an example of how you data should be formatted:
+Here is an example of how your data should be formatted:

 | Subject No. | Reaction Time pre (ms) | Reaction Time post (ms)  |
 | ----------- | ---------------------- | ------------------------ |